-- Required County COVID-19 trainings are available on Vector Solutions: - CCC COVID-19 Training Tailgate: or, - CCC COVID-19 Online Training. - The CCC COVID-19 Training Tailgate is also included as an attachment to this program (Attachment 11) and can be delivered in person as long as it is documented. - Department-Specific Trainings are required and may include: - COVID-19 prevention procedures for specific departments and sites. - Any new procedures implemented to control COVID-19 exposure risks. - Any new equipment, tools, or personal protective equipment implemented to control COVID-19 exposure risks. - Optional COVID-19 training resources are also available on Vector Solutions: - Courses Coronavirus 101 What You Need to Know (Newest Version) - Courses Coronavirus 102 Preparing Your Household - Courses Coronavirus 103 Managing Stress and Anxiety - Courses Coronavirus 104 Transitioning to a Remote Workforce - Courses Coronavirus 105 Cleaning and Disinfecting Your Workplace
+- Required County COVID-19 trainings are available on Vector Solutions: - CCC COVID-19 Training Tailgate: or, - CCC COVID-19 Online Training. - The CCC COVID-19 Training Tailgate is also included as an attachment to this program (Attachment 11) and can be delivered in person as long as it is documented. - COVID-19 Field Safety Training is available on Vector Solutions for staff that perform field work including inspections, home visits, client transport, etc. - Department-Specific Trainings are required and may include: - COVID-19 prevention procedures for specific departments and sites. - Any new procedures implemented to control COVID-19 exposure risks. - Any new equipment, tools, or personal protective equipment implemented to control COVID-19 exposure risks. - Optional COVID-19 training resources are also available on Vector Solutions: - Courses Coronavirus 101 What You Need to Know (Newest Version) - Courses Coronavirus 102 Preparing Your Household - Courses Coronavirus 103 Managing Stress and Anxiety - Courses Coronavirus 104 Transitioning to a Remote Workforce - Courses Coronavirus 105 Cleaning and Disinfecting Your Workplace